-2017 - World Press Photo, 2016 - Magnum Photography Awards, 2016 - Royal Photographic Society Postgraduate Bursary, 2016 - Viewfind Visual Storytelling Grant, 2015 - Magnum Photos ‘30 Under 30’
+2017 - World Press Photo, 2017 - Magnum Photos Graduate Photographers Award, 2016 - Magnum Photography Awards, 2016 - Royal Photographic Society Postgraduate Bursary, 2016 - Viewfind Visual Storytelling Grant, 2015 - Magnum Photos ‘30 Under 30’

 In 1937, more than 172,000 Koreans were forcefully deported from the Russian Far East to Central Asia as part of Stalin’s ethnic cleansing.
-40,000 Koreans died during the monthlong journey in precarious and overcrowded cattle trains and the harsh Kazakh winters following the relocation.
+Thousands died during the monthlong journey in precarious and overcrowded cattle trains and the harsh Kazakh winters following the relocation.
 They were left with no means of survival; starvation and illness became commonplace as they lived in earth dugouts while ordered to grow rice in the desertic Kazakh steppe, far from the distant shores from which they came.